Subhash Kapoor (art dealer): Arrest and custody pending trial

-Concluded and Pending Court Cases
+Concluded and pending court cases

 In 2012 the Manhattan District Attorney's Office issued an arrest warrant for Subhash Kapoor.
 By November 2019 that office had indicted Kapoor for a total of 86 Counts in the New York, including Grand Larceny in the First Degree (1 Count), Criminal Possession of Stolen Property in the First Degree (16 Counts), Grand Larceny in the Second Degree (13 Counts), Criminal Possession of Stolen Property in the Second Degree (50 Counts), Grand Larceny in the Third Degree (1 Count) Criminal Possession of Stolen Property in the Third Degree (3 Counts), Conspiracy in the Fourth Degree (1 Count) and one Count of Scheme and Defraud in the First Degree.
 All of the charges were based upon evidence gathered by the New York public prosecutor's office investigation, assisted by the Department of Homeland Security Immigration and Customs Enforcement – Homeland Security Investigations into the illegal importation and sale of stolen antiquities and other art objects and for having provided said items with fraudulent provenance documents of prior ownership.

-On 1 November 2022 Kapoor was found guilty in India under the following charges related to the case involving the theft of idols:
+In November 2022 Kapoor was found guilty in India under the following charges related to the case involving the theft of idols:

 IPC penal code section 411 (dishonestly receiving stolen property) carrying with it a three year prison sentence plus a fine.

 IPC penal code section 413 (receives or deals in property which he knows or has reason to believe to be stolen property) carrying with it a three year prison sentence plus a fine.

 IPC penal code section 120 b (criminal conspiracy) carrying with it a seven year prison sentence plus a fine.